bastibe/python-soundfile/README.rst

 SoundFile Objects
 -----------------

-Sound file can also be opened as SoundFile objects.
+Sound files can also be opened as SoundFile objects.
 Every SoundFile has a specific sample rate, data format and a set number of channels.

 If a file is opened, it is kept open for as long as the SoundFile object exists and closes automatically when it goes out of scope.
+You can also use the `close()` method to close SoundFile objects explicitly.
 Alternatively, there is a context managers, which opens and closes the file automatically:

 .. code:: python

    import pysoundfile as sf

    with sf.SoundFile('myfile.wav', 'rw') as f:
-       while f.tell() < len(f)-1:
+       while f.tell() < len(f):
            pos = f.tell()
            data = f.read(1024)
            f.seek(pos)